Pho-ever/FrontEnd_practices/README.md

 - Percentage and backspace buttons
 - Authomatics scientific formatting

-### Contributing
+### Contribution
 - Want to contribute?
 Pull requests are welcome
-- Plase make sure that you pull request is well-scoped
+- Please make sure that you pull request is well-scoped
-- or major changes, please open an issue first to discuss what you would like to change.
+- Or major changes, please open an issue first to discuss what you would like to change.

 ### Known Issues
 - Implemtations of scientific functionalities